werf/werf/docs/pages/introduction.md

 ## What is converge?

-**Converge** is the process of building of docker images (and rebuilding when something changes), deploying an application into the Kubernetes (and redeploying when necessary) and making sure application is up and running.
+**Converge** is the process of building docker images (and re-building them in response to changes), deploying an application into the Kubernetes cluster (and re-deploying it when necessary), and making sure that the application is up and running.

-Werf implements converge process by `werf converge` command.
-Converge command should be called either manually, by CI/CD system or operator when a state of the application has been altered in the Git. `werf converge` command behaviour is fully deterministic and transparent from the git repo standpoint.
-After converge is done your application is up and running in the state defined in the target Git commit.
-Typically to rollback your application to the previous version you just need to run converge on the corresponding previous commit (werf will use correct images for this commit).
+The `werf converge` command starts the converging process.
+The command can be invoked by a user, by a CI/CD system, or by an operator in response to changes in the state of an application in Git.
+The behavior of the `werf converge` command is fully deterministic and transparent from the standpoint of the Git repository.
+After the converge is complete, your application will be up and running in the state defined in the target Git commit.
+Typically, to roll back your application to the previous version, you only need to run the converge on the corresponding earlier commit (werf will use correct images for this commit).

-Run following command in the root of your project to converge:
+Run the following command in the root of your project to converge:

 ```
 werf converge --docker-repo myregistry.domain.org/example-app [--kube-config ~/.kube/config]
 ```

-Generally, converge command has one required argument: the address of the docker repo.
-Werf will use this docker repo to store built images and use them in Kubernetes (so, this docker repo should be accessible from within Kubernetes cluster).
-Kube-config optional argument defines Kubernetes cluster to connect to.
-There is of course such optional param as `--env` (and environment variable `WERF_ENV`) to deploy application into different [environments]({{ site.baseurl }}/documentation/advanced/ci_cd/ci_cd_workflow_basics.html#environment).
+Generally, the converge command has only one mandatory argument: the address of the docker repository. werf will use this docker repository to store built images and use them in Kubernetes (thus, this docker repository must be accessible from within the Kubernetes cluster).
+Kube-config is another optional argument that defines the Kubernetes cluster to connect to.
+Also, there is an optional `--env` parameter (and the `WERF_ENV` environment variable) allowing you to deploy an application into various [environments]({{ site.baseurl }}/documentation/advanced/ci_cd/ci_cd_workflow_basics.html#environment).

-_NOTE: Your application may not have custom docker images (and use only publicly available images for example), in such case it is not required to pass `--docker-repo` param — just omit it._
+_NOTE: If your application does not use custom docker images (e.g., it uses only publicly available ones), you do not have to pass `--docker-repo` parameter to the command and may just omit it._

 ## What's next?

-Deploy your first example application with [quickstart]({{ site.baseurl }}/documentation/quickstart.html) or checkout available [guides]({{ site.baseurl }}/documentation/guides.html) which cover configuration of wide variety of applications which use different programming languages and frameworks.
-It is recommended to find a suitable guide for your application and follow instructions.
+Deploy your first demo application with this [quickstart]({{ site.baseurl }}/documentation/quickstart.html) or check the [guides]({{ site.baseurl }}/documentation/guides.html) – they cover the configuration of a wide variety of applications based on different programming languages and frameworks.
+We recommend finding a manual suitable for your application and follow instructions.

-If you feel ready to dig into general overview of CI/CD workflows, which could be implemented with werf, then go [this article]({{ site.baseurl }}/documentation/advanced/ci_cd/ci_cd_workflow_basics.html).
+Refer to [this article]({{ site.baseurl }}/documentation/advanced/ci_cd/ci_cd_workflow_basics.html) if you feel like you are ready to dig deeper into the general overview of CI/CD workflows that can be implemented with werf.